Serving MA, RI, VT.

 Has this ever happened to you?

-You’re sitting across from a friend trying to explain your experience.
-Maybe you’re talking about a religious book or movie series, explaining why you weren’t allowed to watch certain movies or play with certain toys, or trying to describe some of the things your religious leaders said.
+You’re sitting across from a friend, trying to explain your experience.
+You’re talking about a religious book or television series, explaining why you weren’t allowed to watch certain movies or play with certain toys, or trying to describe some of the things your religious leaders said.
 You are met with blank stares and confusion.
-You want to feel connected and understood, but talking about your religious upbringing just makes you feel more isolated and alone.
+You want to feel connected and understood, but talking about your religious upbringing makes you feel more isolated and alone.

 How I can help